Louise Bernice Halfe: Poetic style

 Halfe uses code-switching in her work.
 Code-switching is largely a response to the devastation of Aboriginal languages.
 Their loss is connected to the legacy of residential schools.
 The use of code-switching shows a fragmentation of history, culture, and land base which cannot be conveyed through English alone.
 Halfe code-switches between Cree and English, as well as between Cree-English and standardized English.
 Halfe personalizes the Cree language in her work by using possessive kinship terms.
 Halfe is also known to use the language of the church, or "Whiteman's words," in her work.
 Halfe has said that writing helps her reconnect to her culture and language.

 Halfe writes poetry about the women that have come before her.
 Her writing focuses on the kinship relations between women, the stories women have to tell, and their histories.
 Halfe's poetry reasserts the importance of women in Cree culture.

 Halfe works with Cree intellectual traditions in her poetry.
 She tells women's stories to explore the link between creation and knowledge in Cree storytelling.
 In The Crooked Good, Halfe explores Cree sacred history using a Cree feminist perspective.

 Halfe incorporates the white space on the page into the meaning of her poems.
-The white space represents the settler-colonial idea of terra nullius and, therefore, signifies erasure, a loss of language, and an inability to speak.
-Every word she writes on the page is a political act against silence and erasure.
+According to Halfe, the white space represents the settler-colonial idea of terra nullius and, therefore, signifies erasure, a loss of language, and an inability to speak.
+Halfe says that every word she writes on the page is a political act against silence and erasure.

 Halfe often writes about a connection to the land that is both spiritual and political.

 Halfe titled her book Blue Marrow to invoke the image of using a bone writing in blue ink.
 The title re-appropriates the "blue quill" of Blue Quills Residential School.
 Much of Halfe's poetry reflects on her time at the school and the effect it had on her, her family, and her community.